elyfrank/elyfrank.github.io/replit.md

 ## Overview

-This is a modern portfolio website for Ely Frank Matias Oliveira, a Senior Full Stack Developer from Natal, Brazil.
+This is a modern portfolio website for Ely Frank Matias Oliveira, a Senior Full Stack Developer from Natal, Brazil with 15+ years of experience.
 The application is built as a single-page application (SPA) showcasing professional experience, skills, education, and contact information.
 The project follows a monorepo structure with clear separation between client, server, and shared components.

 ## System Architecture